michael-sayapin/sayap_in/content/posts/on-rewrites.md

 Since the ex-developer was practicing C on his new job, he learned a lot, and his old code (with my clumsy fixes) was not up to his snuff.
 So he proposed to rewrite it from scratch, with a classic software estimate of "a few months".

 Feeling the invigorating rush of Rewriting, they decided since they do it, why not also rewrite the Protobuf Protocol?
-(Since it was incrementally updated from JSON, it inherited much of it's structure.)
+(Since it was incrementally updated from JSON, it inherited much of its structure.)

 Great, two rewrites at once, in a team of 3.